In a medium-sized mixing bowl or stand mixer, mix together the almond flour, baking powder, ginger, cinnamon, cloves, nutmeg, salt, and coconut flour.

 If using sugar, roll the dough in a light coating of sugar for texture and to help prevent sticking.

-Remove from oven and let cool for 10 minutes before carefully removing from baking sheet.
+Remove from oven and let cool for 10 minutes before carefully removing from baking sheet onto a cooling rack or wire rack.